-Firstly, the programmer engineer analyzes the 3D drawing.
-In this progress, they work out the programming language that controls the CNC machining machine or a 3D printer.
+First, the programmer engineer analyzes the 3D drawing.
+In this progress, they work out the programming language that controls the CNC machining machine.

-Secondly, the operator put the CNC programming code into the machine to cut material.
+Secondly, the operator runs the CNC programming code into the machine to cut material.
 After this step, we can get the original shape of a plastic prototyping part.

 At this stage, as the previous plastic prototype has a lot of marks and burrs on the surface, we need to send it to the hand-made department for polishing.

 Next, we need to go to the painting department for surface treatments.

 At last, we have a QA check for our rapid prototype product.
 Both fits and appearance need to be checked carefully.
 Once the test result is good, then we can pack and ship it out to customers.

 What Are The Common Plastic Materials For Prototype Manufacturing?